mveril/QUESTDB_website/docs/datafileBuilder.md

 \end{tabular}
 ```

-all '\newcommand' are applied to the cell of the tabular and the tabular is parsed to extract data
+All '\newcommand' are applied to the cell of the tabular and the tabular is parsed to extract data.

-## General rules
+### General rules

 The general rules to extract data correctly are:

 - A `$` must not follow another `$` put space between them.

-- The column number must be the same on each line in `tabular`
+- The column number must be the same on each row of the `tabular`

-- Please respect the format of each tabular
+- Please respect the format of each tabular.

-- Use standard $\LaTeX$ for the  `multicolumn ` command and not a wrapper
+- Use standard $\mathrm{\LaTeX}$ for the  `\multicolumn` command and not a wrapper.

-- In general use standard $\LaTeX$ instead of dirty form for example
+- In general use standard $\mathrm{\LaTeX}$ instead of dirty form for example.

   ```latex
   $A''$ % Bad